isomerpages/moe-bendemeerpri/_school-information/Our History.md

 [History of Balestier Primary School](https://academyofsingaporeteachers.moe.edu.sg/moehc/school-histories/school/balestier-hill-primary-school)

-**Bendemeer Primary School and Balestier Hill Primary School**

-&nbsp;The former school crests of Bendemeer Primary School and Balestier Hill Primary School before the merge in 2019.

  * * *

 <img src="/images/Bendemeer%20Logos/Bendemeer-Primary-Final.png" align="left" style="width:200px; margin:0px 20px">

+**Merger between Bendemeer Primary&nbsp;School (Est 2004)** **and&nbsp;Balestier Hill Primary School**

+In 2019, Bendemeer Primary School (Est 2004) and Balestier Hill Primary School merged to form the new Bendemeer Primary School.

+The school’s new mission is to nurture and inspire every student to be the best that they can be.
+The school will strive to give every student the best learning experience in their six years of primary school and to build their self-confidence and leadership qualities as they develop into young adults who will contribute to the nation.

+The current school principal is Mrs Tan-Lim Kim Gek.

+**The school will celebrate its 45th Anniversary in 2023.**

-**The new Bendemeer Primary School crest**
+**The new Bendemeer Primary School crest**  (Refer above)

-Established in 2019, the new school crest will serve the new Bendemeer Primary School.
+The new school crest will hereon serve the new Bendemeer Primary School to forge the school’s identity and strengthening the school’s purpose of existence.